Raunak-Sarmacharya/LocalCooksCommunity/docs/faq.md

 **A:** Training completion affects your community participation:

 - **Limited access**: Without completion, access remains limited
-- **Certification required**: Some community features require certification
+- **Preparation required**: Some community features require training preparation completion
 - **No penalty**: Take as long as you need to complete
 - **Support available**: Contact admin if you need help